wRadion/10FFLiveWPMScript/README.md

 ![Image](https://github.com/wRadion/10ff_LiveWPMScript/blob/master/README/1.png)

-3. Copy the content of the [script.js](https://github.com/wRadion/10ff_LiveWPMScript/blob/master/script.js) file, and save it.
+3. Copy & paste the content of the [script.js](https://github.com/wRadion/10ff_LiveWPMScript/blob/master/script.js) file, and save it.

 4. Now you can go on https://10fastfingers.com/typing-test and toggle the script by clicking on the icon.